mikkeljae/LEO2/cross_compile/kernel_module.md

    printk(KERN_INFO "Goodbye World!, from your device.\n");
 }
 ```
-The kernel module initialization and cleanup functions writes to the kernel log.
+The kernel defines an API that any kernel module should adhere to.
+This includes the kernel module initialization and cleanup functions.
+In this simple kernel module, all they do is write to the kernel log.
 ```C
 module_init(hello_init);
 module_exit(hello_exit);
 ```
-The macros are used to identify the initialization and cleanup functions.
+These two macros are used to identify the initialization and cleanup functions.
 The actual names of the functions does not matter.

+With a kernel module in hand, it is now time to get it built!

 ### 3. Setting up the Environment
 This guide assumes that a working installation of Vivado 2016.4 or later is installed on the host machine.
 Xilinx provides a number of compilers with the Vivado installation.
 Which one to use depends on the platform to be compiled for.
 In the case of the Linux environment for the [MicroZed](https://github.com/SDU-Embedded/linux_zynq/wiki/Installing-Linux-on-the-MicroZed) or [Zybo](https://github.com/SDU-Embedded/linux_zynq/wiki/Installing-Linux-on-the-ZYBO) available here at SDU-Embedded, `arm-linux-gnueabihf-gcc` should be used.
 In order to access this, source the following in a terminal: